pickplugins/Woocommerce-Products-Slider/readme.txt

 **Slider container style**
 You can customize slider container or wrapper style by custom padding, margins, background color and background image.

+###Premium Features

+**Recently viewed products**
+You can display recently viewed product by customer.

+**Related products**
+You can display product slider as a related products based on current product category and tags. related product also query based on upsells, cross-sells products.

+**Best selling products**
+You can display best selling products based on any categories or tags and custom taxonomies or attributes.

+**Top Rated products**
+You can display top rated products based on categories, tags or custom taxonomies or attributes.

+**Advance meta fields query**
+Query products based on meta fields for advance products queries.

+**Featured products at first**
+You can display featured products at first and then other products.

+**Layout element**
+advance layout elements Stock status, Stock quantity, Product Weight, Product Dimensions, Share button, Recently viewed text, Meta fields

 == Installation ==